Collaborative Research Networks

 Cari Hyde-Vaamonde, Brian Barry, Toby Goldbach

 This CRN brings together academics and judges to focus on the changing role of judges in courts and tribunals in a wide range of jurisdictions.
-The CRN particularly focusses on the increasing proactiveness by judiciaries and the significant evolution of the roles required of judges, over and above adjudicative decision-making functions.
-These roles can include judges using mediation, therapeutic justice interventions as well as a suite of facilitative and responsive techniques which may promote dispute settlement and be underpinned by a focus on judicial communication and procedural justice.
-The second primary focus of the CRN is on the use of technology (both present and future) by judges and courts, and critically evaluating the impact of such technologies on the work of judiciaries around the globe.
+The CRN focusses on the increasing proactiveness by judiciaries and the significant evolution of the roles required of judges, over and above prototypical adjudicative functions.
+These roles can include the use and promotion of technology, case management, judge-led settlement conferences, mediation, other facilitative and responsive techniques to promote dispute settlement, as well as case-specific or more general procedural reforms, underpinned by a recognition of the importance of transparency, communication, and procedural justice.

 LIKE US